Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} one of his most influential papers \cite{breiman2001statistical}, Leo Breiman summarizes two cultures from the practice of statistical modeling.
-They are termed data modeling and algorithmic modeling.
-Following the former culture, people do data analysis based on a given stochastic data model, such as linear regression, logistic regression, and so on.
-Within the latter culture, the data generative process is assumed unknown, so there is no ``given stochastic data model" available.
-The model to be deployed is given by an algorithm.
-Breiman encourages the community to pay more attention to the algorithmic modeling culture, claiming that commitments to the data modeling culture could lead to ``irrelevant theory, questionable conclusions" \cite{breiman2001statistical}.
+In one of his most influential papers \cite{breiman2001statistical}, Leo Breiman distinguishes between two cultures in statistical modeling: data modeling and algorithmic modeling.
+The former involves analyzing data based on a given stochastic model, such as linear or logistic regression, while the latter permits the data generative process to be unknown, and deploys models defined by algorithms.
+Modern discriminative deep neural networks belong to the algorithmic modeling culture and their architectures are often determined through the use of an architecture search algorithm \cite{elsken2019neural}.
+For more information on these modeling cultures, see \cite{breiman2001statistical}.

+Leo Breiman's insights predate the rise of deep learning, yet he was a vocal proponent of the algorithmic modeling culture.
+He argued that overreliance on the data modeling culture could produce ``irrelevant theory, questionable conclusions" \cite{breiman2001statistical}.

-In concept, the aforementioned two cultures can be taken as two extreme instances of a broad sense modeling culture, namely modeling by mixing the data with the prior knowledge of the modeler.
-In the context of the data modeling culture, the model is given by the modeler based on his (or her) prior knowledge.
-In the so-called algorithmic modeling culture, the model is yielded from running an algorithm, while the algorithm is surely designed by the modeler based on his (or her) prior knowledge.
-Hence the essential difference between the two cultures lies in the different ways in which the modeler's prior knowledge is used.
-For the data modeling culture, such prior knowledge is used directly in specifying the ``given stochastic data model"; for the algorithmic modeling culture, the prior knowledge is embedded in the algorithm used for building the model.
+We contend that the two cultures described above represent two extremes of a broader modeling culture, one that involves blending data with the modeler's prior knowledge.
+Under the data modeling culture, the model is predetermined by the modeler, based on their prior knowledge.
+In contrast, the algorithmic modeling culture yields a model by running an algorithm that the modeler has designed, incorporating their prior knowledge.
+Thus, the key discrepant factor between these two cultures pertains to how the prior knowledge of the modeler is deployed.
+For the data modeling culture, this knowledge is used directly in specifying the ``given stochastic data model", whereas for the algorithmic modeling culture, it is embedded within the algorithm employed to construct the model.

-In addition to those two extreme instances, namely data modeling and algorithmic modeling, the broad sense modeling culture has other forms in its realizations, among which the BDEMM is the one to be introduced here.
-Specifically for BDEMM, a part of its model structure is given by the modeler, and the other part changes over time and is calculated out by an algorithm, which is developed based on Bayesian formalism.
+Apart from the two extreme cultures described above, there are other realizations of the broader modeling culture.
+The Bayesian Dynamic Ensemble of Multiple Models (BDEMM), which we discuss here, represents one such example.
+With BDEMM, a portion of the model structure is predetermined by the modeler, while the remaining part changes dynamically over time and is determined through an algorithm based on Bayesian inference.